d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 that minimize the loss *on training sets* :cite:`Izmailov.Podoprikhin.Garipov.ea.2018,Frankle.Carbin.2018`.
-The more formidable task is to find parameters that that lead to accurate predictions on previously unseen data a challenge called *generalization*.
+The more formidable task is to find parameters that lead to accurate predictions on previously unseen data, a challenge called *generalization*.
 We return to these topics throughout the book.

 ### Predictions